populr/subdomainbox/README.md

 Installation
 ============

-i Add subdomainbox to your gemfile and bundle install i Run the generator (for generating the CSRF token secret):
+1. Add subdomainbox to your gemfile and bundle install
+1. Run the generator (for generating the CSRF token secret):
     $ rails generate subdomainbox
-i Make sure the root domain of your application has a wildcard SSL certificate i Set the domain of your session cookie to the root domain
+1. Make sure the root domain of your application has a wildcard SSL certificate
-    if Rails.env.development?
-      cookie_domain = 'lvh.me'
-    elsif Rails.env.production?
+1. Set the domain of your session cookie to the root domain if Rails.env.development? cookie_domain = 'lvh.me' elsif Rails.env.production?